Lanzafame/rtgo/README.md

 ## DOM
 - **data-rt-view=""** - Assign this attribute to the element which will act as the container for requested views.
 By default, this is already specified in base.html.
 - **data-rt-href="{path}"** - All elements with this attribute will have on onclick listener attached to them.
-When clicked,the corresponding view will be requested.
+When clicked, the corresponding view will be requested.